-There were no complaints received by the mine relating to sediment control issues.
+There were no complaints received by Donaldson relating to sediment control issues.
 Routine water quality monitoring undertaken at locations upstream and downstream of the mine is used to assess the performance of the sediment retention structures.
 Total Suspended Solids (TSS) is reported as an indicative measure of the effectiveness of sediment control.
-Table 14 includes TSS data collected during the 2012/13 AEMR reporting period.
-Where necessary flocculates have been used in the past to precipitate sediment from solution and ensure an appropriate water quality.
+Table 12 includes TSS data collected during the 2013/14 AEMR reporting period and is discussed in Section 3.4.

-No reportable incidents were recorded during the 2012/13 AEMR reporting period.
+No reportable incidents were recorded during the 2013/14 AEMR reporting period.